Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #information-theory.differential-entropy, #calculus.integration

-## Utilize the identity matrix in the context of the second derivative of entropy.
+## Utilize the identity matrix in the context of the second derivative of entropy

 In the expression for the second derivative of entropy for a discrete distribution, the identity matrix $I_{ij}$ plays a crucial role by ensuring that the mixture of partial derivatives only contributes along the diagonal where $i=j$:
 $$